privacy-pal/privacy-pal/README.md

 - `ProcessAccessRequest` - Retrieve personal data for a data subject
 - `ProcessDeletionRequest` - Delete or anonymize personal data for a data subject

-To use PAL, applications need to:
+To use Privacy Pal, applications need to:
 1. Define structs for your application data and implement the `HandleAccess` and `HandleDeletion` methods.
-This allows PAL to interface with your application's data models.
+This allows Privacy Pal to interface with your application's data models.
     ```
     type User struct {
         ID   string